jomihaka/dxvk-poe-hack/README.md

 Enabled for Path of Exile by default.

 ### Games tested
-Note: may result in a ban in some games
+WARNING: use only at your discretion

-* Path of Exile: seems fine.
-Atlas may be buggy first, but toggling display mode (e.g. fullscreen to windowed fullscreen and back) or running a map should fix it.
+* Path of Exile: seems fine

 ### Instructions